apolukhin/apolukhin.github.io/papers/reloc_value_proposal.md

 a way to avoid an empty state, while still be able to relocate the object.

-This could be achieved by by introducing a `relocate` semantics and an optional customization of that relocation:
+This could be achieved by introducing a `relocate` semantics and an optional customization of that relocation:

 ```cpp